 3.1.
 Creating a virtual machine

 When creating a new virtual machine, you specify its settings.
-You can edit some of these settings later, including the chipset and BIOS type, but you cannot switch between chipsets after installing an operating system.
-For more information, see UEFI and the Q35 chipset in the Administration Guide.
+You can edit some of these settings later, including the chipset and BIOS type.
+For more information, see UEFI and the Q35 chipset in the Administration Guide. .Prerequisites

 You can change the default virtual machine name length with the